okisad/loan-management-ing/README.md

 ```

 ## Application Configurations
-The configurations can be changed from applicaiton.properties file before running application.
+The configurations can be changed from application.properties file before running application.

 ```
 //pre-defined installment counts